looker-open-source/sdk-codegen/rationale.md

   - can have default values
 - structures and/or interfaces

-By combining these observations with the clear constraints of RESTful APIs, a clean solution to generating code for multiple target languages is possible.
+Combining these observations with the clear constraints of RESTful APIs makes a clean solution to generating code for multiple target languages possible.

 ### Consistency

-By providing a consistent implementation pattern across all supported languages, we can iterate on the [principle of least astonishment](https://softwareengineering.stackexchange.com/questions/187457/what-is-the-principle-of-least-astonishment).
+Providing a consistent implementation pattern across all supported languages helps us iterate on the [principle of least astonishment](https://softwareengineering.stackexchange.com/questions/187457/what-is-the-principle-of-least-astonishment).
 Additionally, a reference implementation in one supported language can help a developer quickly port that implementation to their preferred languages because the idioms and code will be as similar as possible.

 Looker's API methods don't have any method-specific header or cookie values, so only `path`, `body`, and `query` parameters are created by this tool.
 (If these values are required by another specification, there is only one place in each language generator that requires modification.)